-As it may happen on any physical machine, some user operations as e.g. a major upgrade of the Operative System, or a modification of the partition layout or bootloader, may end up with a Compute instance not being able to boot normally anymore.
+Just like with a physical machine, some user operations (such as a major upgrade of the operating system or a modification of the partition layout) could result in a Compute instance being unable to boot normally.

-To that purpose, a rescue mode exists in order do get an access to the root disk of the machine by booting from a different source.
-The boot program used in this case is the open source project called Netboot and allows to start a variety of Linux, BSD, ISO images, specialized installers or utilities.
+For times such as these when an instance cannot boot normally, a rescue mode exists in order to access the root disk of the instance by booting from a different source.
+In this case, we use an open source program called netboot.xyz that can utilize a variety of Linux, BSD, ISO images, specialized installers or utilities.

-Rescue mode is not a default operation, and can be operated only via the CLI or API.
-It requires:
+Rescue mode is not a default operation, and can be operated only via the CLI or the API.
+Rescue mode requires:

-Moreover, if you wish to use a custom ISO the latter must be loaded in a publicly accessible URL.
-You can use e.g. our Object Storage service for this scope.
+If you wish to use a custom ISO, it must be loaded in a publicly accessible URL.
+You can always use Simple Object Storage.

 Warning

-Exoscale is solely responsible for the instance to boot in rescue mode with the Netboot loader.
-Any operation performed in Netboot, and the repair of the instance itself is out of the Exoscale standard support scope.
-The examples provided in this page are solely intended to point the user in the right direction, with no guarantee on their outcome.
-A proper knowledge of tooling and operations is required.
+Exoscale is solely responsible for the instance to boot in rescue mode with the netboot.xyz loader.
+Any operation performed in netboot.xyz, and the repair of the instance itself, is out of Exoscale’s standard support scope.
+The examples provided in this guide are solely intended to point the user in the right direction, with no guarantee of their outcome.
+Knowledge of tooling and operations is required.

 Booting Into Rescue Mode

-To reboot in rescue mode, first start by shutting down your instance.
-This can be performed via the CLI or via the portal in the instance details:
+To reboot in rescue mode, first start by shutting down your instance via the CLI or the Portal in the instance details:

 exo compute instance stop broken-vm

-You can then start your instance in either BIOS or UEFI rescue mode depending on the template you are using.
+Then start your instance in either BIOS or UEFI rescue mode, depending on the template you are using.

 To start an instance in BIOS rescue mode: